cloudfoundry/java-buildpack/docs/framework-java_opts.md

 | Name | Description
 | ---- | -----------
 | `java_opts` | The Java options to use when running the application.
 All values are used without modification when invoking the JVM.
+The options should be specified as a single string enclosed in double quotes, e.g. "-Xcheck:jni -Xfuture".